×

 We asked expats in Mexico if they have access to public healthcare in Mexico.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Mexico.
 Access to healthcare has been limited due to the closure of many medical facilities, and the availability of medical supplies and personnel has been reduced.
 Additionally, the cost of medical care has increased, making it difficult for many people to access the care they need.
-Despite these challenges, the Mexican government has taken steps to ensure that the healthcare system remains functional, including providing financial support to medical facilities and increasing the availability of telemedicine services," commented one expat who moved to Mexico.
+Despite these challenges, the Mexican government has taken steps to ensure that the healthcare system remains functional, including providing financial support to medical facilities and increasing the availability of telemedicine services," remarked one expat living in Mexico.

 What advice do you have for expats having a baby in Mexico?